Schedule & Locations

-This course is designed for intermediate students with prior French knowledge.
-You will develop the ability to understand the main points of clear standard input on familiar matters regularly encountered in work, school, leisure, etc. Additionally, you will learn to deal with most situations likely to arise whilst traveling in an area where the language is spoken; will be able to produce simple connected text on topics which are familiar or of personal interest; and will be able to describe experiences and events, dreams, hopes & ambitions and briefly give reasons and explanations for opinions and plans.
+This course is designed for students with prior French knowledge.
+You will continue developing an understanding of the main points of clear standard input on familiar matters regularly encountered in work, school, leisure, etc. Can deal with most situations likely to arise whilst travelling in an area where the language is spoken.
+Can produce simple connected text on topics which are familiar or of personal interest.
+Can describe experiences and events, dreams, hopes and ambitions and briefly give reasons and explanations for opinions and plans.

 5 students must be enrolled for classes to be maintained.